2016–17 NCAA Division I men's basketball season: Upsets

 An upset is a victory by an underdog team.
 In the context of NCAA Division I Men's Basketball, this generally constitutes an unranked team defeating a team currently ranked in the Top 25.
 This list will highlight those upsets of ranked teams by unranked teams as well as upsets of #1 teams.
 Rankings are from the AP poll.

+Conferences

 Conference winners and tournaments

-Each of the 32 Division I athletic conferences ends its regular season with a single-elimination tournament.
-The team with the best regular-season record in each conference is given the number one seed in each tournament, with tiebreakers used as needed in the case of ties for the top seeding.
-The winners of these tournaments receive automatic invitations to the 2017 NCAA Division I men's basketball tournament.
+Each of the 32 NCAA Division I athletic conferences ended its regular season with a single-elimination tournament.
+The team with the best regular-season record in each conference received the number one seed in each tournament, with tiebreakers used as needed in the case of ties for the top seeding.
+The winners of these tournaments received automatic invitations to the 2017 NCAA Division I men's basketball tournament.
 This was the first season in which the Ivy League held a conference tournament.